ewilded/shelling/README.md

 Also, payload marking does not make much sense when using time as the feedback channel (there either is a significant delay or not).
 But of course we could still do it in manual mode: command=`sleep` and argument=`PAYLOAD_MARK`, so if the payload works, the additional delay in seconds will be equal to the payload number.

 ## Different approaches to using this tool
 With its default configuration, SHELLING currently generates around 200 payloads (using most reasonable base syntaxes, terminator and encoding settings).
-This is a relatively high number and it will be reduced in future releases, with the default setting moving towards best effort payloads (so ideally the tool would only be using the user-defined 'X' first payloads from the list ordered by the likelihood of success).
+This is a relatively high number and it will be reduced in future releases, with the default setting moving towards best effort payloads (so ideally the tool would only be using the user-defined *X* first payloads from the list ordered by the likelihood of success).

 With all possible options enabled (all base syntaxes, target operating systems, evasive techniques and other types of injections) this number grows to thousands.

-Therefore, using the full payload set is obviously not reliable for normal testing and is in my opinion an example of what what James Kettle called "the million payload approach" - explaining that scanners have to provide so called "best effort payloads".
+Therefore, using the full payload set is obviously not reliable for normal testing and is in my opinion an example of what what James Kettle called "the million payload approach" - explaining that scanners HAVE TO provide best effort payloads instead.

 I personally believe that the full payload set provides us with high confidence about the profoundness of the test we conducted against the particular input, but for practical reasons this approach should only be taken against features with high likelihood of calling local binaries/scripts (like any system, diagnostic or file-related tools).